DimEvil/VISdatapaper/paper.md

 ### Dataset description

-The occurrence data from the VIS database are extracted, standardized, and published as two separate Darwin Core Archives: one for inland waters and one for estuarine species.
+The occurrence data from the VIS database are extracted, standardized, and published as two separate Darwin Core Archives: one for inland waters and one for estuarine waters.
 The main rationale behind this is that both datasets cover different habitats, differ in sampling strategies and methods, and are curated by different scientists.
 Nevertheless the data model used for inland waters and estuarine waters is identical and can be easily merged: together these datasets represent a complete overview of fish distribution in Flanders from late 1992 to the end of 2012.
-In 2013 a new set of sampling locations was defined and the data collected since then is momentarily only available upon request.
+In 2013 a new set of sampling locations was defined and the data collected since then is currently only available upon request.

 The data are standardized to Darwin Core with a custom SQL view (figure 10) on the original VIS database.
 The Darwin Core terms (<http://rs.tdwg.org/dwc/terms/>) in the dataset at the time of publication are: `occurrenceID`, `type`, `language`, `rights`, `rightsholder`, `datasetID`, `institutionCode`, `collectionCode`, `datasetName`, `ownerInstitutionCode`, `basisOfRecord`, `informationWithheld`, `catalogNumber`, `recordedBy`, `individualCount`, `samplingProtocol`, `samplingEffort`, `eventDate`, `habitat`, `locationID`, `continent`, `waterBody`, `countryCode`, `verbatimLocality`, `verbatimLatitude`, `verbatimLongitude`, `verbatimCoordinateSystem`, `verbatimSRS`, `decimalLatitude`, `decimalLongitude`, `geodeticDatum`, `coordinateUncertaintyInMeters`, `identifiedBy`, `scientificName`, `kingdom`, `taxonRank`, `scientificNameAuthorship`, `vernacularName`, and `nomenclaturalCode`.